MoSync/MoSyncDoc/howto.md

                 advertising-android-annotated.png
               index.html

 It should be noted that the actual classification of document categories is specified in the file scripts/structure.rb.
 It is however essential to maintain the directory structure and place documents where they logically belong, to make it easy to update and manage documentation files.
-This also makes urls consistent and readable.
+This also makes URLs consistent and readable.

 ## Images